City Park Projects

 Park Roadway & Loop Trail

 Denver Parks and Recreation is planning to improve safety within City Park by redesigning the roadways on the west side of the park.
 This proposed project will restripe and reorganize the roadways in City Park to simplify vehicle circulation and create new pedestrian and bicycle space on the roadways to help people walk and bike around and through the park.
 The project would include new striping for the roadways, signage to provide clarity to drivers about circulation and destinations and may include new physical barriers between the vehicle space and the pedestrian/bicycle space.
-Implementation is tentatively scheduled for Spring 2026.
+Implementation is tentatively scheduled for late 2026.
 If you have questions or comments, please email parksandrecreation@denvergov.org

 View automobile circulation map(PDF, 3MB)